 Radiance Open Source Intelligence (OS-INT)

-The configuration of BRPs only collects publicly available information, within the scope of the investigation.
+The configuration of BAMs only collects publicly available information, within the scope of the investigation.
 And, it does not use account creation or digital interaction with a person of interest.
 As a result, the collection of information adheres to Security Executive Agent Directive 5 guidelines.

 Radiance Internet Intelligence (NET-INT)